jpsecher/keyboards/readme.md

 ![V1 Layout](v1/minion.svg)

-The round outlined shapes are not actual keys, but OS-switch/debug buttons.
+The round outlined shapes are not actual keys, but OS-switch and debug buttons.
 The middle ring is a track ball.
+The outlined rectangular keys are optional.

 ![V1 keymap](v1/minion.pdf)